carpentries-lab/good-enough-practices/episodes/03-software.md

 Time this for submission of your paper, just as you do with data.
 Your software is as much a product of your research as your papers, and should be as easy for people to credit.
-DOIs for software are provided by
-Figshare and
+DOIs for software are provided by Figshare and Zenodo, for example.
-Zenodo.
 Zenodo integrates directly with GitHub.

 > ## Attribution
 > Content of this episode was adopted after Wilson et al.